The Master Thief: Asia

 The motif of impossible thievery can be found in a story engraved in a Babylonian tablet in the tale Poor Man of Nippur.

 Joseph Jacobs, in his book More Celtic Fairy Tales, mentions an Indian folkloric character named "Sharaf, the Thief" (Sharaf Tsúr; or Ashraf Chor).

 Northern India folklore attests to the presence of two variants of the tale involving a king's son as the "Master-Thief".

 Americas

 Ralph Steele Boggs, following Johannes Bolte and Jiri Polívka's Anmerkungen (1913), listed Spanish picaresque novel Guzmán de Alfarache (1599) as a predecessor of the tale-type.

 Anthropologist Elsie Clews Parsons collected variants of the tale in Caribbean countries.

+Adda Ann Dunn collected a variant, "Jack, the Cunning Thief," in Saratoga County.